dougeby/IntuneDocs/InTuneDocs/develop/intune-app-sdk-ios.md

 The Intune App SDK uses ADAL for its authentication and conditional launch scenarios.
 It also relies on ADAL to register the user identity with the MAM service for management without device enrollment scenarios.

-Typically, ADAL requires apps to register with Azure Active Directory (Azure AD) and get a unique ID (known as the client ID), and other identifiers, to guarantee the security of the tokens granted to the app.
+Typically, ADAL requires apps to register with Azure Active Directory (AAD) and get a unique ID (Client ID) and other identifiers, to guarantee the security of the tokens granted to the app.
 The Intune App SDK uses default registration values when it contacts Azure AD.

 If the app itself uses ADAL for its authentication scenario, the app must use its existing registration values and override the Intune App SDK default values.
 This ensures that users are not prompted for authentication twice (once by the Intune App SDK and once by the app).